magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 URL
 ---

-| We did not write the description to this field.
+| Payment method URL, in the most cases the methods this URL is already preconfigurated.